zerossl/cli-client/README.md

 Signed certificates, CSRs, keys and from the command line with PHP CLI script in less than a minute.
 Easy, secure, fast.

+## Beta notice

+This software is in an early stage.
+Although most things should work there might be unexpected errors or problems.
+Please report any bugs you may encounter or even better create an MR to fix them.

 ## Requirements

  - PHP 8.1 or higher